-The Campus Planning Advisory Committee met on April 27, 2023 at 4:00 p.m. and again on June 6, 2023 at 1:00 p.m. to develop the CNA.
+The Campus Planning Advisory Committee met on May 16, 2024 at 4:00 p.m. and again on June 6, 2024 at 1:00 p.m. to develop the CNA.
 The meetings were held in the campus library.
 Outlook invites were sent to CPAC members.
-Select campus staff members of the CPAC attended a final district level training regarding Campus Improvement Planning procedures on June 15, 2023.
-We plan to meet with the campus leadership team members again on July 27, 2023.
-CPAC meetings are scheduled for October 25, 2023, February 1, 2024 and May 2, 2024, to review and revise the CNA as needed.
-Parents can access the CNA on our campus website as well as our campus newsletter.
+Select campus staff members of the CPAC attended a final district level training regarding Campus Improvement Planning procedures on June 24, 2024.
+We plan to meet with the campus leadership team members again on July 25, 2024.
+CPAC meetings are scheduled for October 24, 2025, February 6, 2025 and May 15, 2025, to review and revise the CNA as needed.
+Parents can access the CNA on our campus website as well as in our campus newsletter.

-At the first meeting on April 27, 2023 CPAC reviewed the purpose of a CNA and agreed upon the data to review.
-At the second meeting on June 7, 2023 the CPAC reviewed the listed data and prioritized the information into strengths and problems.
+At the first meeting on May 16, 2024 CPAC reviewed the purpose of a CNA and agreed upon the data to review.
+At the second meeting on June 6, 2024 the CPAC reviewed the listed data and prioritized the information into strengths and problems.
 A Root Cause Analysis was completed on the problem areas.
 The team came to a consensus on three main priorities: